-- Library chat service In response to integrated a chat service onto our support students with front-line enquiries when they could not attend the library in person.
+- Library chat service In response to moving online during lockdown we integrated a chat service onto our webpage.
+This way we were able to support students with front-line enquiries when they could not attend the library in person.
 It was so successful that we have kept it and remodeled our service provision around it, moving away from the previous roving model.
-We answered 1.021 chats and all chats were responded to within 60 seconds. - Click and collect Shelf-browsing was instigated a click and collect service even when browsing was allowed again comfortable using the library. - Bookable PCs In order to manage finding a PC can be difficult during busy periods, particularly from those travelling into the library from afar.

-Extended service hours -

-it was important that students were able to get the same level of service no matter the library.
+We answered 1,021 chats and all chats were responded to within 60 seconds. - Click and collect Shelf-browsing was not permitted during lockdown so we instigated a click and collect service where students could reserve their books online and come and collect them in the library.
+We continued this service even when browsing was allowed again to support students who still did not feel comfortable using the library. - Bookable PCs In order to manage numbers in the library during lockdown we brought in a booking system.
+We have often had feedback from students that finding a PC can be difficult during busy periods, particularly from those travelling into the library from afar. - Extended service hours When reopening after lockdown we felt it was important that students were able to get the same level of service no matter what time they were working until in the library.
 To achieve this, we have staff working in the library and on the chat service until the library closes.

-Student Library Assistants -We brought on six GCU students into the LIST team this year.
-This has brought their invaluable experience as a student to the role and have made
+• Student Library Assistants - We brought on six GCU students into the LIST team this year.
+This has been a terrific opportunity for them to gain experience of working in an academic setting.
+In turn they have brought their invaluable experience as a student to the role and have made fantastic additions to the team.